Last Update: 12 Mar 2021

 Artemis was the Greek goddess of the hunt and the moon and protector of expectant women and the young.
+Artemis, the Virgin Huntress

-As a child, Artemis had asked from her father Zeus to remain an eternal virgin and therefore became one of the three Virgin Goddesses in Greek mythology.
-Artemis had absolute sovereignty over nature and was said to bring fertility to all places that worshipped her.
+As a child, Artemis had asked by her father Zeus to remain an eternal virgin and therefore became one of the three Virgin Goddesses in Greek mythology.
+Artemis had absolute dominion over nature and was said to bring fertility to all places that worshipped her.

 Appearance of Artemis